1. Galileo's Square-Cube Law

 Picture of Baby Alligators Unlike the reptiles, a human baby could never be mistaken for a miniature adult.

-The importance to mammals to maintain their constant body temperature is illustrated by the outdoor guide’s survival rule of three’s.
+The importance of mammals maintaining a constant body temperature is illustrated by the outdoor guide's "rule of three".
 A person can survive for three weeks without food, or they can survive for three days without water, yet if a person does not have adequate insulation from the cold they can be dead within three hours.
-Physics and scaling properties are fundamental to understanding the vast majority of biology observations.

 This is just a short introduction to some of the important scaling properties that are general to all objects.